|Estimated completion time: 35 minutes.|

 Direct Unsubsidized Loans are federal loans on which you are charged interest while you are in school.
 If you don’t make interest payments while in school, the interest will be added to the loan amount each year and will result in a larger student loan balance when you graduate.
 The amount you can borrow each year depends on numerous factors, with a maximum of $12,500 annually for undergraduates and $20,500 annually for professional or graduate students.

-There are also aggregate loan limits that apply to put a maximum cap on the total amount you can borrow for student loans.
+There are also total loan limits that apply to put a maximum cap on the total amount you can borrow for student loans.

 Direct PLUS Loans

 Direct PLUS Loans are additional loans a parent, grandparent, or graduate student can take out to help pay for additional costs of college.
 PLUS loans require a credit check and have higher interest rates, but the interest is still tax deductible.
 The maximum PLUS loan you can receive is the remaining cost of attending the school.